 Single-family homes in Martinsburg range from less than $100,000 to $1 million and up.
 Townhomes and condominiums in Martinsburg range from the low $100,000s to the low $200,000s.
 Young families love the affordability of homes within walking distance of elementary schools.
 Retirees enjoy the peaceful tree-lined neighborhoods and single professionals enjoy the brief commute to larger cities and coming home to tranquil suburban life.

-Martinsburg Real Estate Stats and Trends for the week of March 22nd, 2019: homes priced around $183,219 compared to $181,252 the previous week, showing a increase of more than +1%.
-For Friday, March 22nd, the current national mortgage rate for a 30 year fixed mortgage is 4.51%; the 15 year fixed rate is at 3.90%.
+Martinsburg Real Estate Stats and Trends for the week of April 25th, 2019: homes priced around $190,949 compared to $190,989 the previous week, for a slight decrease of less than -1%.
+For Thursday, April 25th, the current national mortgage rate for a 30 year fixed mortgage is 4.51%; the 15 year fixed rate is at 3.90%.
 For a loan larger than conventional conforming loans, or 'jumbo' loan, the 30 year rate is 4.41%, while the 15 year jumbo rate currently is at 4.12%.